 If you do not provide your personal information to us when requested, we may be unable to carry out the purposes described above.
 For example, it may cause us to be non-compliant with our legal obligations or unable to carry out our core activities (such as providing you with healthcare and treatment).
 The impact will depend on the nature of your relationship with us, your location and the type of personal information you wish to withhold.
 We will tell you about the implications of your decision if it becomes relevant.

 10. How can you access or correct your information?

 You may request access to any personal information we hold about you by contacting our Privacy Officer using the contact details set out below.

 Please also let us know if your personal details change (for example, your name or contact details), or if you notice errors or discrepancies in information we hold about you.
-You may do this at your next appointment with us or by contacting our Privacy Officer using the contact details set out below.
+You may do this at your next appointment with us (if you are a patient) or by contacting our Privacy Officer using the contact details set out below.

 Our websites may include links to other websites that are run by third parties.
 We are not responsible for how those third parties may collect, use and share your information.
-Please carefully review any privacy statements published on the third party websites you visit.
+Please carefully review any privacy statements published on third-party websites before you interact with those websites.

-We may need to verify your identity and ask for further information, in order to investigate and respond to your concern or complaint.
-We will aim to respond to you within a reasonable time, and generally within 5 business days.
+We may need to verify your identity and ask for further information, in order to investigate and respond to your question or complaint.
+We will aim to respond to you within a reasonable time (generally between 5 and 20 business days).

 If we are unable to satisfactorily resolve your concern or complaint, you may wish to contact the Office of the Australian Information Commissioner (OAIC).
 Contact details for the OAIC can be found at the OAIC’s website: https://www.oaic.gov.au.